Consider joining “Pathways Through Burnout”: a cohort experience to reflect, realign, and build supportive practices for navigating burnout.

 We’ve both experienced burnout ourselves and know that the language of “burnout” is a shorthand for being “burned up” by systemic injustice, including the cumulation of everyday microaggressions, presumed incompetence, and other characteristics of white supremacy culture and systemic oppression.
 We regularly talk with others who are similarly cycling through exhaustion, weariness, frustration, and disappointment, if not deeper hurts.
 We know that burnout is never just about burnout.

-With these recognitions, we are convening a small-group and want to work together—with YOU!—to navigate pathways through burnout.
-Together, we’ll co-create a supportive, imaginative space for discussion, reflection, processing, and guidance.
+With these recognitions, we are want to work together—with YOU!—to navigate pathways through burnout.
+We are both available for one-with-one coaching.
+And we are interested in working with groups to co-create a supportive, imaginative space for discussion, reflection, processing, and guidance.

-Though burnout can feel like such an isolating experience, we’ve found that it helps to be in community.
-During our time together, to move into more connected ways of living and working, we (Beth and Candace) will offer readings, discussions, guided writings, meditations, coaching, and resources to assist you.
-We’ll journey together on pathways toward living aligned with commitments.
+Though burnout can feel like such an isolating experience, we have found that it helps to be in community.
+To move into more connected ways of living and working, we have prepared readings, discussion questions, journal prompts, meditations, and other resources to assist you.
+We can journey together on pathways toward living aligned with commitments.

 If you’re interested in learning more, continue reading, and sign up to receive more information.
 We’ll reach out personally.

-How do I know if this cohort experience is for me?
+How do I know if this offering is for me?

 Here are some questions you might consider: